-An important consideration before administrators deploy the survivability appliance is that each ZPLS module can only serve a single site as defined within the Zoom Phones Administration portal and each administratively defined site can only leverage a single ZPLS module.
-In other words there is a 1:1 mapping between Zoom Phone Sites and ZPLS modules.
+An important consideration before administrators deploys the survivability appliance is that each ZPLS service module can only serve a single site as defined within the Zoom Phones Administration portal and each administratively defined site can only leverage a single ZPLS service module.
+In other words, there is a 1:1 mapping between Zoom Phone Sites and ZPLS service modules.

 Single site setup

 In the example above there are three buildings that comprise the campus.
 Internet breakout for all locations is centralized (Building A).
 A single ZPLS service module has been deployed and should be located in the Building housing most of the users and devices where business continuity is critical.
 In the event that the Zoom Cloud is inaccessible, the ZPLS service module is able to provide service for all three buildings on the condition that the IP Connectivity within the Campus Network is still functional.
 Users at the three locations would need to have been provisioned into a single Phone System Site (in this example Site “ABC”) which is attached to the ZPLS service module.
 Internal dialing within the Site through short extension calling or contact dialing is supported.
 Optionally inbound and outbound PSTN calling is functional if SBC and Route Groups are enabled.

 In the previous example, the Campus Network was deemed to have sufficient reliability and resiliency to the point that each location did not warrant a separate (on-site) ZPLS service module.
 Contrast this with a situation whereby the connectivity between locations is less robust.